Last Updated: January 1, 2023

 This policy applies to information we collect:

-Woodruff Sawyer Privacy Policies And Practices
+Woodruff Sawyer Privacy Policies and Practices

-Categories of Non-Public Information We Collect
+Categories of Personal Information We Collect

 A. Information We Collect About You and How We Collect It

-- Information about your transactions with us from the insurance companies we contact to underwrite your insurance.
+• Information about your transactions with us from the insurance companies we contact to underwrite your insurance.

-- Information we receive from the Department of Motor Vehicles (DMV) or other consumer reporting agencies.
+• Information we receive from the Department of Motor Vehicles (DMV) or other consumer reporting agencies.

-- Information contained in medical records or from medical professionals that is related to insurance claims.
+• Information contained in medical records or from medical professionals that is related to insurance claims.

-- Information about your internet connection, the equipment you use to access our Website, usage details.
+• Information about your internet connection, the equipment you use to access our Website, usage details.

-- Information about you as an applicant to our Company or a prospect to our Company available from public data sources.
+• Information about you as an applicant to our Company or a prospect to our Company available from public data sources.

 We collect this information:

-- Directly from you when you provide it to us.
+• Directly from you when you provide it to us.

-- From third parties, for example, clients who provide information about their employees or claims, the insurance companies we contact to underwrite your insurance, DMV or other consumer reporting agencies, vendors that aggregate your information as an applicant or prospect from various publicly available data sources, and medical professionals who are providing information in connection to your insurance claim with us.
+• From third parties, for example, clients who provide information about their employees or claims, the insurance companies we contact to underwrite your insurance, DMV or other consumer reporting agencies, vendors that aggregate your information as an applicant or prospect from various publicly available data sources, and medical professionals who are providing information in connection to your insurance claim with us.

-- Automatically as you navigate through our Website.
+• Automatically as you navigate through our Website.
 Information collected automatically may include usage details, IP addresses and information collected through cookies, web beacons and other tracking technologies.

 B. Information You Provide to Us

-The information we collect on or through our Website may include:
+The information we collect may include:

-- Information that you provide to us by filling out applications and other forms, including financial statements, census lists and pro forma business plans.
+• Information that you provide to us by filling out applications and other forms, including financial statements, census lists and pro forma business plans.

-- Information that you provide to us via our website, including applications and forms, consultation requests, claims forms, accident reports, underwriting worksheets, newsletter subscriptions, and seminar and workshop registration.
+• Information that you provide to us via our Website, including applications and forms, consultation requests, claims forms, accident reports, underwriting worksheets, newsletter subscriptions, and seminar and workshop registration.

-- Records and copies of your correspondence (including email addresses), if you contact us.
+• Records and copies of your correspondence (including email addresses), if you contact us.

-- Your search queries on our Website.
+• Your search queries on our Website.

 C. Information We Collect Through Automatic Data Collection Technologies